lammps/lammps/doc/src/fix_orient.rst

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the potential energy of atom interactions with the grain bounadry driving force to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the potential energy of atom interactions with the grain boundary driving force to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify energy no
 <fix_modify>`.